Winston-Lin/dziganto.github.io/_posts/2018-1-9-Linear-Regression-101-Assumptions-and-Evaluation.md

 NormaltestResult(statistic=array([ 1.04126656]), pvalue=array([ 0.59414417]))
 ```
+There's no reason to reject the null that both residual distributions are Normally distributed.

 ### Takeaway
 Standard errors, confidence intervals, and hypothesis tests rely on the assumption that errors are homoscedastic.
-If this assumption is violated, you cannot trust values for the previous metrics!
+If this assumption is violated, you cannot trust values for the those metrics!

 ### Possible Solution
 1. Consider log transforming the target values